 students are employed or accepted for an advanced degree within six months of graduation.1

-- USciences graduation rate is 15 percent higher than the national average.
-2
+- The graduation rate is 15 percent higher than the national average.2

-- USciences prepares students for health professions that rank among the 15 best jobs in the U.S. including dentist, pharmacist, physician, physical therapist, physician assistant, and occupational therapist.
+- Prepares students for health professions that rank among the 15 best jobs in the U.S. including dentist, pharmacist, physician, physical therapist, physician assistant, market research analyst, marketing manager, and occupational therapist.
 4

 Students benefit from the region’s rich life sciences economy and embark on a challenging learning experience in a unique range of life science and health science majors within the University’s four colleges: